reactjs/react.dev/content/docs/hooks-reference.md

 >Note
 >
->React guarantees that `setState` function identity is stable and won't change on re-renders.
+>React guarantees that `useState` function identity is stable and won't change on re-renders.
 This is why it's safe to omit from the `useEffect` or `useCallback` dependency list.

 #### Functional updates {#functional-updates}

-If the new state is computed using the previous state, you can pass a function to `setState`.
+If the new state is computed using the previous state, you can pass a function to `useState`.
 The function will receive the previous value, and return an updated value.
-Here's an example of a counter component that uses both forms of `setState`:
+Here's an example of a counter component that uses both forms of `useState`:

 ```js
 function Counter({initialCount}) {